JooHyukKim/sample_codes_java/headfirst-design-pattern/README.md

 # Head First Design Pattern 책 학습 내용

-### 0. Design Principles
+### # Design Principles

 **전략패턴 Strategy Pattern**

-- Take the parts that vary and encapsulate them, so that later you can alter or extend the parts that vary without affecting those that don't
+- Encapsulate what varies
+- Favor composition over inheritance
 - Program to an interface, not an implementation
-- Favor composition over inheritance

-### 1. Code Snippets

-    책의 프로그램 작성을 따라갑니다.
+**옵저버 패턴 Observer Pattern** : one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically

+- Strive for loosely coupled designs between objects that interact

+### # Key notes

+- the only constant in software is **change**

+// 1 appear // 2 encapsulate // 3 composition